Threadstone-Wiki/Threadstone-Wiki/pages/chunk/population.md

-This page is about terrain population
+This page is about terrain population.

+A video explanation of terrain population is in [Panda's Survival #22: End Crystal Generation; 7:00](https://www.youtube.com/watch?v=EeobLrHkfYI&t=420s)

 # Introduction